Data Protection

 Data Fiduciary

-Any entity determining purpose & means
+Determines purpose & means

-Obtain valid consent before processing
+Obtain valid consent

-Provide itemised notice to Data Principals
+Provide itemised notice

-Implement reasonable security safeguards
+Implement security safeguards

-Report breaches to Board & affected persons
+Report breaches to Board

-Erase data upon withdrawal or purpose completion
+Erase data upon withdrawal

-Respond to Data Principal requests
+Respond to grievances

 Significant Data Fiduciary

-Notified based on volume, sensitivity, risk
+Notified based on risk/volume

-All Data Fiduciary obligations, plus:
+All Data Fiduciary obligations

-Appoint a Data Protection Officer (DPO)
+Appoint Data Protection Officer

-Conduct periodic Data Protection Impact Assessments
+Conduct Impact Assessments

-Appoint an independent Data Auditor
+Appoint Independent Auditor

-Enhanced breach notification timelines
+Enhanced breach timelines

 How Suit Reconstructs the Framework